Kirsty, Health and Social Care

 Since being here over the last two years, I’ve got a lot more confident and my mental health has improved a lot since my first year.

 We’ve also talked to some of the great people who could help you through your time at college!

 Vicki Smith, Emotional Wellbeing Centre

 What is your role?

-My role is Head of Safeguarding and Wellbeing, we have two part time counselling and wellbeing practitioners, Bonnie Wood and Pippa McIntyre, volunteers who work in the EWC.
-All of our practitioners are qualified counsellors and then the rest of the service is made up from qualified counsellors and placement counsellors.
-We also offer placements within the college for Level 3 Health and Social Care student too.
+My role is Head of Safeguarding and Wellbeing, we have three counselling and wellbeing practitioners, Pippa McIntyre, Chris Tapp and Jane Hitch.
+All of our practitioners are qualified counsellors and then the rest of the service is made up from volunteer and placement counsellors.
+We also offer placements within the college for Level 3 Health and Social Care students too.

 Where is the EWC?

 The centre is based at the back of the LRC and we are open from 8.45am - 5pm, Monday to Thursday and 9.45am - 4:30pm on Friday (when the LRC is open).